 Nathan is a father of three, stepfather to two and foster father to many more.
 His professional background includes early childhood teacher, child therapist, social service manager, university lecturer and neuroscience trainer.
 Following his time at the University of Canterbury, he founded a private training consultancy with the goal of facilitating easy to understand professional development reflecting the latest neuroscience discoveries and their practical implications for everyday practice.
 Nathan is is an advisor for the NZ Ministry of Education, and an expert advisor for NZ Ministry of Vulnerable Children.

-Since then he has been in hot demand, delivering in excess of 150 presentations every year throughout Australia, New Zealand and the UK.
+Since then he has been in hot demand, delivering in excess of 150 presentations every year throughout Australia, New Zealand, China, Saudi Arabia and the UK.

-He has an increasing media profile that includes – National Radio and TV appearances as a guest expert on parenting, teaching and the understanding the developing brain of young people.
-He is currently filming a Neuroscience documentary to be screened in late 2017.
-He has produced two DVDs exploring how the brain works and how neuroscience can better inform our day to day interactions with Brain Development for Babies and The Teenage Brain.
+His increasing media profile includes – National Radio and TV appearances as a guest expert on parenting, teaching and the understanding the developing brain of young people.
+He has filmed a Neuroscience documentary screened in 2017 and produced two DVDs exploring how the brain works and how neuroscience can better inform our day to day interactions with Brain Development for Babies and The Teenage Brain.

 Inspirational and charismatic, Nathan’s keen ability to translate neuroscience into every day life and practice engages all audiences.

 The last decade could rightfully be called the ‘decade of the brain’ as advances in medical and neuroscience have deepened our understanding of brain development and cognitive functioning, more than any other period before.
 Much of the public discussion has related to new knowledge of infant’s brains, however, just as many amazing are discoveries have been made relating to brain development and functioning from childhood right through to late adolescence.